Zach Ertz Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Matchup vs. Los Angeles

-- Ertz has averaged 21.3 receiving yards per game in his three career matchups against the Rams, 21.2 fewer than his over/under for Monday's game.
+- Against the Rams, Ertz has averaged 21.3 receiving yards per game in his three career matchups, 21.2 fewer than his over/under for Monday's game.

 - Note: Ertz's stats vs. Rams date back to 2016.

-- The Rams have the NFL's 17th-ranked pass defense this season, surrendering 257.1 yards per game through the air.
+- The Rams are conceding 257.1 passing yards per game this season, the NFL's 17th-ranked pass defense.

-- The Rams have allowed 14 passing TDs this season (1.2 per game), ranking them second among NFL defenses.
+- The Rams have conceded 14 passing TDs this year (1.2 per game), ranking them second among NFL defenses.

 Recent Performances